Vaziria/tonnage/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package swampd/swamp-qt for Debian-based Linux systems.
-If you compile swampd/swamp-qt yourself, there are some useful files here.
+This directory contains files used to package tonnaged/tonnage-qt for Debian-based Linux systems.
+If you compile tonnaged/tonnage-qt yourself, there are some useful files here.

-## swamp: URI support ##
+## tonnage: URI support ##

-swamp-qt.desktop  (Gnome / Open Desktop)
+tonnage-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install swamp-qt.desktop
+	sudo desktop-file-install tonnage-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your swamp-qt binary to `/usr/bin` and the `../../share/pixmaps/swamp128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your tonnage-qt binary to `/usr/bin` and the `../../share/pixmaps/tonnage128.png` to `/usr/share/pixmaps`

-swamp-qt.protocol (KDE)
+tonnage-qt.protocol (KDE)